spesmilo/electrum-docs/tor.rst

 Option 1: Connecting to a single Server
 ---------------------------------------
-Install electrum from the main download page;
+Install Electrum from the main download page;
 https://electrum.org/#download

 Note: Please understand you are sacrificing some security here for extra privacy.

-In windows, On your desktop you will have a electrum icon.
+In windows, On your desktop you will have a Electrum icon.
 Copy and paste this to make a copy.
 If not you can find the electrum folder in C:\Program Files (x86)\Electrum\

 Right click on electrum.exe and create shortcut.
 It will say cannot make a shortcut here make one on the desktop instead?
 Ok this.